daormar/debasher/doc/design_doc_resident.md

 can give its startup deadline too, `startup_timeout_s`, in seconds, which it does not read itself: the engine passes it to the `Supervisor` (see "Failure detection").

+One more limit is not a specification: the open descriptors of the process (`RLIMIT_NOFILE`).
+A process needs two for each of its ports, since it holds both ends of every fifo (see "Ghost connections"), a `Supervisor` one more for each held FIFO (see "Holding the business channels"), and a margin, `FD_MARGIN`, for the rest.
+That number follows from the program, and grows with it when a fan-in node or a `Supervisor` has as many ports as the command line says, so nobody has to give it: before it opens anything, the process raises its soft limit to what it needs (`_raise_fd_limit`), which it may do up to its hard limit.
+When the hard limit is lower, it stops with an error that gives both numbers, and the hard limit has to be raised for the session that launches the program.

 ## Observing the outside world